 TERASAKI BUDOKAN PROJECT HISTORY

 Once LTSC has successfully covered construction costs for Terasaki Budokan, it will shift into phase II of its fundraising, an endowment campaign necessary to ensure the ongoing sustainability of the facility.
-A ground breaking ceremony is scheduled for August of 2017 and Terasaki Budokan will open to the public winter of 2018.
+A ground breaking ceremony is scheduled for August of 2017 and Terasaki Budokan will open to the public 2020.
 Thanks to supporters like you, we will make this community dream a reality.
 Little Tokyo is only 1 of 4 remaining Japantowns in the United States.

 Special events like the Budokan Toyota Raffle, Big Budokan Bash, Straight Outta Little Tokyo, Bola-thon, and the return of the San Tai San Basketball Tournament have helped the Budokan Project gain momentum towards breaking ground in 2017.